 The Acorn filing system keeps a copy of the drive's directory map in memory.
 This configuration option specifies the amount of memory reserved for this information.
-On a power-reset this is set to 16k and should not normally need to be reconfigured.
+On a power-reset this is set to 16k; on large memory machines a slight speed increase may be obtained using a larger value.

+'''

-Eg:.Configure SCSIFSDirCache 16k <RETURN>
+Eg: Configure SCSIFSDirCache 80k <RETURN>

+'''